sci-42ver/SICP/sicp_notes.md

 - plumbing diagrams See COD FIGURE A.6.2.
 - `se ` means [sentence](https://people.eecs.berkeley.edu/~bh/ssch5/words.html)
 - map is [more general than function](https://en.wikipedia.org/wiki/Map_(mathematics)#:~:text=Maps%20as%20functions,-Main%20article%3A%20Function&text=In%20many%20branches%20of%20mathematics,%22%20in%20linear%20algebra%2C%20etc.)
+- NOTICE
+  - `(zero (random 10))` differs for "Applicative order" and "Normal order".
+    > Because it’s not a function
+    i.e. `(random 10)` will output different values each time.
+  - > But later in the semester we’ll see that sometimes normal order is more efficient.
+    TODO
 # TODO about the earlier chapters after reading later chapters
 - > by incorporating a limited form of normal-order evaluation
 # TODO after lambda calculus